blankaex/blog/_posts/2023-07-23-starter-watches.md

 {% endcapture %}
 {% include gallery images=images caption="Seiko SBPX123" %}

-The SBPX123 was originally my first pick, as it boasts the above attributes and the dial is right up my alley in terms of design.
-However the leather strap was underwhelming in person (the store attendant even told me not to put it on to avoid creasing, which was a huge red flag) and the black-on-black dial/band combo was a bit too much.
+The SBPX123 was originally my first pick, as it boasts the above features and the dial is right up my alley in terms of design.
+However the leather strap was underwhelming in person (one store attendant even told me not to put it on to avoid creasing, which was a huge red flag) and the black-on-black dial/band combo was a bit too much.

 {% capture images %}
     {{ site.url }}/assets/res/2023-07-23-starter-watches/sbpx121.jpg